KingsleyIbe/Hello-Microverse-Assignment/README.md

 ![screenshot](./app_screenshot.png)

-Hello Microverse is aimed at helping Microverse students git familiar with git and github basics.
+Hello Microverse is aimed at helping Microverse students get familiar with git and github basics.
 Student will learn how to create branches, commits descriptively, etc

 ## Built With